For you have been my help. I will rejoice in the shadow of your wings.

 10 They shall be given over to the power of the sword.

-They shall be food for jackals.
+They shall be jackal food.

 11 But the king shall rejoice in God.